3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 (for veterinary information only)

 The problem with NSAID use in pets has been unacceptable (even life-threatening) side effects.
-Problems have in the past been related to:
+Issues have in the past been related to:

-The veterinary profession has been in need of an NSAID that could effectively relieve pain without the above risks.
-In 1997, Pfizer Animal Health released carprofen for dogs in the U.S. as the answer to this need.
-This medication had been available in the U.K. since 1994 and has earned a reputation for effectiveness and safety.
+The veterinary profession had been in need of an NSAID that could effectively relieve pain without the above risks.
+Carprofen was developed in answer to this need.

 This new plane of safety is made possible by new scientific knowledge.
 Inflammatory biochemicals responsible for the pain and inflammation we want to allieviate are produced by an enzyme called “cyclo-oxygenase 2.”
 The goal is to inhibit this enzyme without inhibiting its counterpart “cyclo-oxygenase 1.”
 Cyclo-oxygenase 1, abbreviated COX-1, is what is called a “constituitive” enzyme.
 This means it is involved in producing regulatory biochemicals (called “prostaglandins”) which are important in maintaining the normal health and function of our bodies.
 We want to leave this enzyme alone.
 Cyclo-oxygenase 2, abbreviated COX-2, produces inflammatory biochemicals but also is important in regulating kidney blood flow and in some reproductive and central nervous system function.

-While the products of COX-2 are not only harmful ones, the chief effect of COX-2 seems to be facilitating pain, swelling, redness, etc. In the past, NSAIDs could not distinguish the COX enzymes; they inhibited them both.
+In the past, NSAIDs could not distinguish the COX enzymes; they inhibited them both.
 With the development of “COX preferential” and “COX selective” NSAIDs, we can inhibit COX-2 and leave COX-1 alone.
-The introduction of COX-2 preferential NSAIDs has reduced stomach and intestinal side effects by 50% in humans and has made FDA approval of certain NSAIDs possible for pets.
+The introduction of COX-2 preferential NSAIDs has reduced stomach and intestinal side effects by 50% in humans and has made FDA approval of NSAIDs such as carprofen possible for pets.

 HOW THIS MEDICATION IS USED